LifeWithVetta

 How To Visit Respectfully

-This is not just a tourist site.
-It is a deeply sacred space.
+This is not just a tourist attraction.
+It is a deeply sacred space, and it helps to treat it that way from the moment you arrive.

 • remove hats inside